Southampton-RSG-Training/r-novice/_episodes/02-day-two.md

 - "Reshape a data frame from long to wide format and back with the `pivot_wider` and `pivot_longer` commands from the **`tidyr`** package."
 - "Export a data frame to a .csv file."
 keypoints:
-- "Factors represent categorical data.
-They are stored as integers associated with labels and they can be ordered or unordered.
-Factors can only contain a pre-defined set of values, known as levels."
 - "dplyr is a package for making tabular data manipulation easier and tidyr reshapes data so that it is in a convenient format for plotting or analysis.
 They are both part of the tidyverse package."